obsidiansystems/obelisk/FAQ.md

 ### How do I declare a new Haskell dependency?

 Every component of your Obelisk application is a standard [cabal](https://www.haskell.org/cabal/) package.
 That means declaring new Haskell dependencies simply involves updating the `build-depends` field in the appropriate cabal file (`backend.cabal` for example).
-By default, Obelisk will use it's curated package set to choose which version of each package you get.
+By default, Obelisk will use its curated package set to choose which version of each package you get.
 It's possible that the package you need is not already in the curated set or the curated version isn't the one you want.
-Refer to
+See [How do I add or override Haskell dependencies in the package set?](#how-do-i-add-or-override-haskell-dependencies-in-the-package-set) for a solution to this.

 ### How do I add or override Haskell dependencies in the package set?